What are Sleep Disorders?

 Treatment and self-help

+Sleep problems can often be improved with regular sleep habits.
+Chronic insomnia is typically treated with a combination of sleep medications and some behavioral techniques, such as cognitive behavior therapy.
 According to the National Institutes of Health, some may be safe and effective, and some of the natural remedies can also be an option.

 - Melatonin: Melatonin supplements can be helpful for people with insomnia; it is a chemical used by the brain to alert it that it is time to go to sleep.
-It can come in prescription strength and also in lower strengths, which are available over the counter.

 - Lavender oil: Essential oil that is derived from the lavender plant.
 Used for thousands of years as a natural remedy to improve sleep and also help induce feelings of calmness.
-Supplements containing 80 mg of lavender oil can be taken as a safe and effective dosage.

 - Magnesium: A mineral that is produced by the body.
 It helps muscles relax and also helps reduce stress.
 Many experts think that it also helps to encourage a healthy sleep-wake cycle.

-Restless Legs Syndrome (RLS):4
+Restless Legs Syndrome (RLS)

 RLS, also called Willis-Ekbom disease, is a neurological disorder that affects the majority of the population.
-RLS is a sleep disorder that can be described as a strong, irresistible urge to move the leg while sleeping.
+RLS is a sleep disorder that can be described as a strong, irresistible urge to move the legs while sleeping.
 It can be experienced as muscle tension, tingling, or crawling along the legs and feet.
 This discomfort eases when the person moves and rubs their legs.
 RLS makes it difficult to fall asleep or sleep through the night.

-REM Sleep Behavior Disorder (RBD):5
+REM Sleep Behavior Disorder (RBD)

 Natural remedies for the treatment of RBD: